 “We want to take that one thing off their minds and lower their anxiety and give them the freedom to say ‘hey, let me just concentrate on my studies,’” Hamilton said.

 Helping students stay in school is the crux behind the Black Alumni Scholarship Fund that Hamilton and the Black Faculty & Staff Community created to provide a financial support system for students who need help.
-The fund, the first of its kind, will also assist students if, for instance, should they lose a job, their car breaks down or their computer crashes.
+The fund, the first scholarship program at CSULB created to support Black students, will also assist student, for instance should they lose a job, their car breaks down or computer crashes.

 Eligible students need to be members of the Black Student Union and the CSULB Black Scholars community.